matheusb432/rust-course/notes/04-data-collections.md

 ## Iterators

+- Iterators are one of Rust's _zero-cost abstractions_, they can sometimes even be faster than imperative code.
-Iterators are lazy and do nothing unless consumed for performance reasons, so using collect() is necessary to run them.
+- Iterators are 'lazy' for performance reasons, so using collect() is necessary to run them.

 ```rust
 let numbers = vec![1, 2, 3, 4, 5];